z5267282/mve/manuals/editor.md

 Give it the location files are stored via flag.

-Can only run on windows.
+Can only run on windows where the location of the files must be specified via flag.
 # usage
 ```
 python3 editor.py [ [d]isk | [p]c storage ]